this is fellowship around storytelling. this is family. this is Savannah.

 "Let's go for a walk."

-It was a common answer to many a hard day over the years, and it wasn't long before we found ourselves outside.
-We lived in the heart of Savannah's Historic District (we still do), and so we kind of threw ourselves into the beauty and history around us, the parts of our lives and of this city that seem to be ever unchanged, somehow immune to the sudden life occurrences that can leave you reeling.
+We lived in the heart of Savannah's Historic District (we still do).
+We threw ourselves into the beauty and history around us, the parts of our lives, and of this city that seem to be ever unchanged.

 About the time we got home to the square we lived on - a walking tour went by - and T.C. and I looked at one another.
 And somehow, at the same time, we both just knew.
 And that was the beginning.